torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	As of 2.6.22, only shared memory segments, created by shmget() or mmap(MAP_ANONYMOUS|MAP_SHARED), support shared policy.
 When shared
-	policy support was added to Linux, the associated data structures were added to hugetlbfs shmem segments.
+	policy support was added to GNU/Linux, the associated data structures were added to hugetlbfs shmem segments.
 At the time, hugetlbfs did not support allocation at fault time--a.k.a lazy allocation--so hugetlbfs shmem segments were never "hooked up" to the shared policy support.